Eltaf-azizi/focus-assistant/README.md

 ```

-☁️ Deployment
+## ☁️ Deployment
 This project supports automatic deployment using:

-GitHub Actions for CI/CD
+ - GitHub Actions for CI/CD

-Docker for containerized builds
+ - Docker for containerized builds

-AWS EC2 or Render for hosting
+ - AWS EC2 or Render for hosting

-Steps are detailed in the /deploy folder (to be added).
+ - Steps are detailed in the /deploy folder (to be added).

+## 🧠 Inspiration

+Focus Assistant is part of a bigger vision to combine AI, productivity tools, and automation into everyday workflows for students, developers, and entrepreneurs.